Season of Nonviolence

 This year’s book selection, Caste: The Origins of Our Discontents by Pulitzer Prize-winner Isabel Wilkerson, examines the unseen and unspoken systems of hierarchy that shaped and continue to affect systems of oppression in America.
 Wilkerson uses research and true life examples to illustrate her points in a meaningful and relatable manner.
 She ends with a message of hope and asks us to envision a world without caste.

-Virtual book discussions begin the week of January 25.
+Virtual book discussions began the week of January 25, 2021.

 View Options and Contacts for the Book Conversations